ModuleLoader/es-module-loader/docs/system-register.md

 Since `System` is the loader name, `System.register` is a function that allows us to _define_ a module directly into the loader instance.

+Note that the loader name is not fixed and can be changed here.
+For example to `SystemJS.register` in the case of bundling for SystemJS.

 When code is executed, we only need to assume that `System` is in the scope of execution.

 This then has the same advantages of the AMD `define` function in that it is a CSP-compatible output mechanism, allowing support